Capillary/ecom-api-document/source/includes/_cart.md

 }
 ```

-Lets you update shipping and billing address of an order.
+Updates both shipping and billing address of an order.

 ### Resource Information
 Parameter | Description